h2-studio/speech-shadowing-subtitles/README.md

-# Subtitles for Speech Shadowing App
+# Resources for Speech Shadowing App

-Shared subtitles of audios and videos for practice speech shadowing technique on https://h2-studio.github.io/speech-shadowing-app/
+Resources such as shared subtitles of audios and videos for practice speech shadowing technique on https://h2-studio.github.io/speech-shadowing-app/

 ## How to Contribute

-The Speech Shadowing App reads resources from [resources.json](./resources.json).
-You can update the json to add or update resources.
+The Speech Shadowing App reads resource repository from [resources.json](./resources.json).
+We can update the json to add, update or delete the resource information.
 The format is

 ```json
 {